wendyverdonk93/docs/content/tools/multisafepay-control-app/in-app-cart-editing.md

 read_more: '.'
 ---

-In app cart editing can simply be carried out by clicking on a transaction within the MultiSafepay Control app and editing the checkout cart manually.
+In app cart editing can simply be carried out by clicking on a transaction within the MultiSafepay Control App and editing the checkout cart manually.
 It is also possible to carry out the following functions:

 * Apply full refunds
 * Change the order status